VT vs VTI: Which Is Right For You?

 Composition of VT vs VTI

-Here’s where the big differences of VT and VTI come into play.
-As previously stated, VT consists of all the public companies in the world, over 8,000.
-VTI consist only of American public companies, over 3,500.
+Here’s where the big differences between VT and VTI come into play.
+As previously stated, VT includes nearly all public companies globally, totaling over 9,800.
+VTI, on the other hand, contains only U.S.-based public companies, around 3,500.

 Performance of VT vs VTI

-VT and VTI statistical performance only goes back to the early 2000s, but Vanguard’s researchers analyzed returns from both international and American funds back to the 1970s.
+VT and VTI performance data only go back to the early 2000s, but Vanguard researchers have studied international and U.S. stock returns all the way back to the 1970s.

-What they found was that both American and international stocks have taken turns outperforming each other over a period of around 50 years.
-While most of the top public companies are American, international companies always tend to have solid showings against the country.
+What they found is that U.S. and international markets have taken turns outperforming each other over the past 50 years.
+While most of today’s top-performing public companies are based in the U.S., international stocks have consistently held their own on the global stage.

 VT vs VTI FAQs